qubic/integration/Partners/README.md

 * `Archiver API` ... deprecated/legacy API for querying archived data directly from the old archiver.
 * `Stats API` ... not relevant for partner integration.
 Integration layer for the explorer.

 You should only use the query and live API.
-The stats api can be changed without further notice.

 ## Exchange integration